askarby/blog/README.md

 In progress:

+- [ ] Bug report template
+  - Since this is not an interactive site, we need to utilize Github's issues for improvements, eg.:
+    - Create template for content bug
+    - Create template for site / functionality bug
+    - Add reference to template content bug on blog-posts page
 - [ ] Indication of "which post is new"
   - Display it with "a badge"
   - New posts are "released less than a month ago"